Ilanklim/EasyA_Hackathon/README.md

-# README

-## Stellar Anchor Directory
+# Stellar Anchor Directory

-### Overview
+## Overview

 The Stellar Anchor Directory is a user-friendly interface that allows users to discover and compare Stellar Anchors based on various factors such as price, location availability, and speed.
 Our goal is to help users seamlessly select and use the best Stellar Anchor for their needs.

-### Features
+## Features

 - **Filter Anchors:** Users can filter Anchors based on price, location, availability, speed, and supported tokens.
 - **Anchor Information:** Access detailed information about each Anchor, including fees, transaction limits, and supported services.